Sparse modeling study of extracting charmonium spectral functions from lattice QCD at finite temperature

 In the vector channel at $T>T_{\mathrm{c}}$, although it is expected that the presence of the transport peak will be extracted, in our analyses, it does not appear as shown in Fig.~\ref{fig:spf_LQCD_1.46Tc}(b).
 Furthermore, the values of the spectral function in the vicinity of $\omega=0$ GeV are negative, despite applying the constraint of positivity of the spectral function.
 We confirm that the positivity is rendered more protected as $\mu$ and $\mu^{\prime}$ increase, and the values of the spectral function in the vicinity of $\omega=0$ GeV approach zero, but do not turn to large positive values such as the transport peak.
-Nevertheless, as seen in the mock data, the contribution below the threshold appears to exist in the presence of the transport peak, suggesting that some signal may indeed be present.
+In contrast to the pseudoscalar channel, however, the statistical error of the spectral function in the low-frequency region is small.
+Therefore, the possibility of signal existence is considered.
+As with the pseudoscalar channel, we calculate the correlation function using the spectral function up to a frequency of 1.5 GeV in order to examine its contribution to the correlation function.
+Figure~\ref{fig:ratio_correlator_LQCD_1.46Tc}(b) shows the same result in Fig.~\ref{fig:ratio_correlator_LQCD_1.46Tc}(a) but for the vector channel.
+This result indicates that, in contrast to the case of pseudoscalar channel, there is a statistically significant contribution.
+This means that, as seen in the mock-data test, the contribution below the threshold appears to exist in the presence of the transport peak, suggesting that some signal may indeed be present.
 In order to estimate the transport with reasonable accuracy, it may be necessary to make additional assumptions that extend beyond SpM, including the shape of the transport peak.